Rivlow/theory-of-vibration/part1/README.md

 $\displaystyle (\mathbf{K} - \omega^2 \mathbf{M}) \mathbf{\phi} = \mathbf{0}$

 Where $\omega$ are the natural frequencies and $\mathbf{\phi}$ are the corresponding mode shapes.

-This formulation provides the foundation for the 3D structural finite element analysis, allowing for the computation of modal properties and the study of structural dynamics.